WPHL-TV: WB17 News at Ten and news outsourcing

 After being shortened to 30 minutes in June 1996, the Inquirer News Tonight partnership was disbanded.
 The last edition of Inquirer News Tonight aired on December 29, 1996; the next day, WPHL-TV assumed full control of the news department, retaining three-fourths of the staff, and began airing the WB17 News at Ten in its stead.
 The weeknight co-anchors of Inquirer News Tonight, Steve Highsmith and Toni Yates, were assigned to anchor the weeknight and weekend editions of the retooled newscast.

 In 1997, channel 17 became the television home of Philadelphia Eagles preseason games, pre- and postgame shows, and coaches' shows; the relationship lasted seven years before KYW-TV took over in 2003.
 The growth of The WB as well as a desire to protect the 10 p.m. newscast put an end to the station's relationship with the Phillies; ratings had declined since the first season in 1993, when the Phillies won the National League pennant.
 After the 1998 season, the Phillies and WPHL-TV attempted to negotiate a renewal, but channel 17 offered to telecast just 35 to 40 games a season.
 This was unsatisfactory to the club, leading to a deal for 70 games on WPSG.

+WPHL-TV's "Philadelphia's WB 17" logo, used from 2000 to 2006.

 Over the course of the early 2000s, WPHL-TV continued tinkering with its newscast, which was behind WTXF-TV in the ratings.
 In 2000, Leslie Glenn moved from Tribune-owned WLVI to become WPHL-TV's general manager.
-She moved to rebrand the season as "Philadelphia's WB17", committed to an expansion of the 10 p.m. news to an hour, and expressed a desire to add more newscasts in other dayparts.
+She moved to rebrand the station as "Philadelphia's WB17", committed to an expansion of the 10 p.m. news to an hour, and expressed a desire to add more newscasts in other dayparts.
 At the time, of Tribune's stations in the top six television markets, WPHL was the only one with just one daily newscast.
 Sportscaster Mike Dardis was named news anchor, replacing Highsmith, who moved into a role of chief political correspondent, and Mike Missanelli, a sports talk host at WIP, replaced Dardis on sports.
 The hour-long news debuted September 12, 2001, nearly a week ahead of schedule, after the September 11 attacks.
 In the first major ratings survey after the move to an hour, WPHL had a 3% share compared to WTXF's 7%.
 The newscast was trimmed back to 30 minutes on January 1, 2004, after Glenn was replaced by Vincent Giannini of WPIX; Giannini believed the newscast had been more successful and more differentiated as a half-hour product.
 By February 2005, the ratings competition at 10 p.m. had become more lopsided, with WTXF attracting a 9% share and WPHL a 3% share.